 It’s important to explain that this process is designed to help them.

-“We are looking to find ways to support them to improve the business and improve their life within the business,” says Brian.
+“We are looking to find ways to support them to improve the business and their life within the business,” says Brian.

 Conclusion